|Elliott Sound Products||Beginners' Guide to Transformers|

 It's worth noting that you can use an opamp as a current-to-voltage converter.
 However, there is rarely any need to do so because the recommended burden resistor will provide more than acceptable accuracy for anything other than extreme precision measurements.
 Because of this, an opamp I/V converter won't be described since it is unnecessary in 99% of normal applications, and requires great care to ensure that the circuit is stable, does not create any DC offset, etc.

 Countless different books and Web pages were researched during the compilation of this article, and although some were interesting, the majority were of minimal use.
-Of those who I actually remember (a daunting task in itself, considering the sheer amount of searching I had to do), I must "thank" the following Web pages (in alphabetical order) ...
+Of those who I actually remember (a daunting task in itself, considering the sheer amount of searching I had to do), I must pay tribute to the following Web pages (in alphabetical order) ...

 In addition, I have used various other references, but notably (in descending order of usefulness) ...